mozilla-services/heka/docs/source/config/outputs/elasticsearch.rst

     overwriting existing ES documents.
 If the value specified is placed within
     %{}, it will be interpolated to its Field value.
 Default is allow ES to auto-generate the id.
+- http_timeout (int):
+    Time in milliseconds to wait for a response for each http post to ES.
+    This may drop data as there is currently no retry.
+    Default is 0 (infinite)

 Example: